cmoody2/M.Studio/README.md

 # M.Studio

-Fictional keyboard design studio website created to demonstrate creation of single page website
+Fictional keyboard design studio website used to demonstrate creation of a single page website

 Technologies used in creation:
 - HTML